How to capture UTM parameters in Squarespace Forms

 Step 4

-After capturing the user's data, you can use Squarespace's integrations or Zapier to send the information to your CRM (including Salesforce, Hubspot, Zoho CRM, etc) or any other marketing tools you may use.
+From there, you can use Squarespace's built-in integrations or a tool like Zapier to send that data to your CRM (whether that's Salesforce, HubSpot, Zoho CRM, or something else) or any other sales and marketing tools in your stack.

 What is Attributer?

-Attributer is a simple tool to capture UTM parameters in Squarespace and pass them through to your CRM (and other tools) so you can analyze what marketing channels & campaigns your leads, customers & revenue are coming from.
+Attributer is a straightforward way to capture UTM parameters in Squarespace and send them to your CRM (and other tools), giving you a clear picture of which marketing channels and campaigns are actually generating your leads, customers, and revenue.

 Why using Attributer is better than capturing raw UTM parameters